Ranking #1 during a rebuilding year: coaching UCLA mock trial

 Hannah and Kole hadn’t captained A-team before.
 They led the B team to 5th place at last year’s national championship, but never the top three.
 This was new territory.

-I coached students on how to modulate tone to avoid sounding smug when confident.
-I flagged where “mocky” phrasing undercut impact.
-We worked on smile control, fixed a pattern of filler gestures, and rewrote headers to align with theme repetition.
+We focused on confidence without smugness.
+I flagged moments where “mocky” phrasing undercut credibility.
+We worked on smile discipline, cleaned up filler gestures, and rewrote headers to reinforce thematic repetition.

 Other Drills/Techniques Used:

-• I also broke the knee‑jerk “yes” habit: whenever witnesses instantly agreed to a hyper‑specific date or fact, we went back and analyzed if they were falling for a bluff.
-The goal was credible caution, not automatic concession.
+We broke the knee-jerk “yes” habit.
+When a witness instantly agreed to a hyper-specific fact, we stopped and asked whether they’d just been bluffed.
+The goal was credible caution, not reflexive concession.

 January: Polish

-The team and I rewrote pockets from scratch.
-We cut redundant facts and replaced open-ended questions with tight leading ones.
+We rewrote pockets from scratch.
+Cut redundant facts.
+Replaced open-ended questions with tight leading ones.
 Timing improved.
 Witness control sharpened.

-They started offering their own rewrites before I could give mine.
+Students began offering their own rewrites before I could suggest mine.
 “What do you think I’m going to say about that performance?”
-I asked before confirming if we were on the same page.
+I’d ask.
+Usually, they already knew.

-We worked on delivery, too.
-I flagged when students dropped pitch at the end of a line, breaking tension.
-They adjusted.
-I told them to drop questions entirely; they sounded clever but didn’t score.
+Delivery tightened too.
+I flagged pitch drops at the end of lines that bled tension.
+We fixed them.
+I told students to cut clever questions that sounded good but didn’t score.

 We won UCLASSIC.
 Then Chicago.
 At that point, our system was locked in.